testflows/TestFlows-WebSite/source/handbook/index.md

 The `--retry` option can be used to specify the tests to be retried.

+#### --strict-names

+The `--strict-names` option can be used to force strict test names by disallowing using any restricted characters.

 # Test Flags

 **{% testflows %}** supports the following test flags.